Ocean Beach, San Diego: Community

 The northern end of O.B.'s waterfront is known as Dog Beach.
 It's open 24 hours a day for leash-free dogs and was one of the first such beaches in the United States (founded in 1972).

 Ocean Beach and adjacent Point Loma are home to a sizable population of feral parrots and their offspring.
 The sub-tropical climate is nearly ideal for parrots.
 The parrots, mostly Amazons, are most active and vocal at sunrise and sunset.

-Santa Cruz Ave is a street in Ocean Beach, San Diego.
-This street begins at a cul de sac by Catalina Blvd, and ends at a cliff side that has access to stairs that lead to the beach below.
-At the bottom is a small cove named Santa Cruz Ave Cove, hidden from other parts of the beach.
-This cove does have access from the Ocean Beach Pier but only accessible during low tides.
-The community of Ocean Beach have noticed that this place attracts lots of people which can have lots of consequences.
-The biggest one that the community sheds light on is people being swept away by the uneventful high strong tides that have dragged people out, leading in some casualties.
+Santa Cruz Ave. is a street in Ocean Beach that begins at a cul-de-sac by Catalina Blvd. and ends at a cliffside that has access to stairs that lead to the beach below.
+At the bottom is a small cove named Santa Cruz Cove, hidden from other parts of the beach.
+The cove has access from the Ocean Beach Pier but is only accessible during low tides.
+On multiple occasions, heavy surf at the cove has swept people out into the water, causing injuries and deaths.